 These young stars emit radiation that causes the hydrogen gas to glow brightly in pink.
 NGC253 has many Wolf Rayet stars (WR stars start off as hot massive stars, around x20 solar masses, that rapidly lose mass by blowing their hydrogen envelope away in the form of high-velocity stellar winds.)
 The Silver Coin Galaxy also has a large proportion of dust, although not in clearly defined lanes, such as those found in the Milky Way Galaxy.

 With an apparent magnitude of 7.2, it’s the second easiest galaxy to see after Andromeda and not including the Milky Way’s two satellite galaxies (The Large and Small Magellanic Clouds).
 With good viewing conditions, it can be seen with binoculars with a long axis ~2/3 of the full moon.

-47 Tucanae or NGC 104 is the second largest and second brightest globular cluster in Milky Way.
-The Globular cluster is 16,000 light years away from us and is located in Constellation Tucana (Named after the Tucan bird) and it’s a naked eye ‘star’ and clearly visible in binoculars as a ‘fuzzy blob’.
+47 Tucanae or NGC 104 is the second-largest and second brightest globular cluster in Milky Way.
+The Globular cluster is 16,000 light-years away from us and is located in the constellation Tucana (Named after the Tucan bird) and it’s a naked eye ‘star’ and visible in binoculars as a ‘fuzzy blob’.
 Omega Centauri contains at least 1 – 2 million stars and the cluster has a diameter of roughly 120 light-years and the stars are roughly 10 billion years old.
-The average distance between the stars at the centre are around 10% of a light year or more than 100 times the diameter of our solar system.
+The average distance between the stars in the centre of the cluster is around 10% of a light-year or more than 100 times the diameter of our solar system.
 In February 2017, indirect evidence for a likely intermediate-mass black hole in 47 Tucanae was announced.